officiallysingh/spring-boot-spark-iceberg/README.md

 - `renameTable`: Renames an Iceberg table.

 ## Data Operations
-Refer to [SparkIcebergService](src/main/java/com/ksoot/spark/iceberg/service/SparkIcebergService.java) for details on how to write and read data into Iceberg tables.
+Refer to [SparkIcebergService](src/main/java/com/ksoot/spark/iceberg/service/SparkIcebergService.java) class for details on how to write and read data into Iceberg tables.

 ### Write Data
 Following are different variants to write data into Iceberg tables: